centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 ## Unanticipated Behaviour

 More problematically, some capabilities can be entirely *unanticipated*.
 Qualitatively distinct capabilities may spontaneously emerge, even if we do not train models to have these capabilities explicitly; a key step towards general intelligence.
 Large language models, such as GPT-3, are trained to predict the next token in a sequence of words.
 We see empirically that as the number of parameters are scaled these models become capable of [performing tasks they were not explicitly trained on](#predictability_and_surprise), including
-* Three digit addition
+* Three digit addition.
-* [Massive multitask language understanding](#MMML): answering multiple choice questions on elementary mathematics, US history, computer science, law, and more
+* [Massive multitask language understanding](#MMML): answering multiple choice questions on elementary mathematics, US history, computer science, law, and more.
-* Program synthesis: writing code
+* Program synthesis: writing code.

 <p align=center>
 <img src="images/unanticipated.png"  style="width:12cm"/>